PhysiCell-Tools/python-loader/man/docstring/mcds.__init__.md

                 relative or absolute path to the directory where the PhysiCell output files are stored.

-            custom_dtype: dictionary; default is {}
+            custom_data_type: dictionary; default is {}
-                variable to specify custom_data variable types other than floats (namely: int, bool, str) like this: {var: dtype, ...}. downstream float and int will be handled as numeric, bool as Boolean, and str as categorical data.
+                variable to specify custom_data variable types
+                besides float (int, bool, str) like this: {var: dtype, ...}. downstream float and int will be handled as numeric, bool as Boolean, and str as categorical data.

             microenv: boole; default True
                 should the microenvironment data be loaded?
-                setting microenv to False will use less memory and speed up processing.
+                setting microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py script.

             graph: boole; default True
-                should the graphs, like cell_neighbor_graph.txt, be loaded? setting graph to False will use less memory and speed up processing.
+                should neighbor garph, attached graph, and spring attached graph be loaded? setting graph to False will use less memory and speed up processing.

             physiboss: boole; default True
                 should physiboss state data be loaded, if found?